lorenzo2beretta/lorenzo2beretta.github.io/index.md

 # Research Interests

-I am broadly interested in Theoretical Computer Science, with a particular emphasis on sublinear algorithms, approximation algorithms and algorithms for (geo)metric problems ([Full CV](pdfs/CV.pdf)).
+I am interested in the design and analysis of algorithms for massive datasets, including sublinear algorithms, approximation algorithms and algorithms for geometric problems.

 # Papers